Webinar: Managing Homebrew at Scale: oversight and autonomy for your Mac fleet

 Is brew install only for Mac?

-Homebrew can be used on macos, Linux and Windows Subsystem for Linux.
+No, Homebrew runs on macos, Linux and Windows Subsystem for Linux (WSL).

 How do I install Homebrew on my Mac?